 - Closed Wills – The person granting the Will writes and signs their Will and the Will is confirmed by the Notary.

-Our Portuguese Will lawyers can help you make a Portuguese Will that matches your needs.
+Our legal team can help you make a Portuguese Will that matches your needs.
 With clear, practical advice on all of the issues you need to consider, including how your UK and Portuguese Will interact, we can give you confidence that you are making the right decisions for the future of your estate and loved ones.

 We can also assist with having the Will notarised, legalised, and registered in Portugal, so you can be confident that the validity of your Will won’t be called into question.